Integrity and

 feelings and to develop friendship with them.

-mistaken for perceiving their feelings and can be mistaken for developing
+happiness with another person can be mistaken for perceiving their feelings and

-friendship with them.
-Experiencing happiness or sharing experiences with
+can be mistaken for developing friendship with them.
+Sharing experiences with

-friendship with them.
+develop friendship with them.

 important the subject is to them.